-Choose a First-Year Seminar
+Review First-Year Seminar course descriptions

 All incoming first-year students take a topic-driven FYSem, a rigorous, interdisciplinary course that will introduce you to college academic skills: close reading of texts, critical thinking, interdisciplinary exploration, and class discussion.
 First-year students typically report that their FYSem is one of their favorite classes.